magneticio/vamp.io/content/saas-microservices.md

 type: "page"
 layout: "landing"
 hero:
-    header: "Are you stressed when upgrading your microservices?"
+    header: "Are you in control when upgrading your services?"
     sub: "Discover Vamp: enterprise-grade lifecycle management for microservices."
 leads:
     lead1: